Since retiring, Paul has taken to reading classical English literature. British romantic classics from the 19th century are his favorites.

 1. Independence and Freedom of Women

 Independence is demonstrated by the actions of Jo.
 According to Jo, women need not be tied down and supported by men or others.
-They can make their livings and choose their careers.
+They can make their living and choose their careers.

 2. Remaining True to Principles

 This is a virtue given to the March sisters by their mother and father.
 Professor Bahre reinforces this virtue when critiquing Jo's writing.
-Meg and Amy also learn that they should not put on airs and pretend to be people they are not.
+Meg and Amy also learn that they should not put on an air and pretend to be people they are not.